jhogan/core/README.md

 for step-by-step debugging described below because the time it takes to debug an issues will likely be longer than the timeout.

-the 'www.application()' instantiates the `application`` class in `www.py` and returns an instance to ``gunicorn``.
+The 'www.application()' argument at the end of the command causes `gunicorn` to instantiate the `application`` class in `www.py` and returns the instance to ``gunicorn``.
 This is where the framework code receives the HTTP request per the WSGI standard.

 The above service can then be invoked with `curl`: